Does travel insurance cover me if my airline or tour operator goes bankrupt?

 We have been in business since 2003.
 We are not the ones who might go insolvent, as your money is safe in our Trust Account until we pay it to the end supplier.
 It is only once it leaves our hands that we need you to be insured on your own to cover anything that is beyond our control.
 We want you to be safe when you travel, we want you to be able to get home safely if something goes wrong, we want you to be covered if there’s an ‘act of god’ weather event and your boat sinks.
 Please, get travel insurance and ensure you have the best protection for what you need. 🙂

 For comprehensive travel insurance that covers most things, we can suggest you look at Sure Save Travel Insurance or QBE Travel Insurance Saver.
-They seem to have a wide coverage, but please get it in writing exactly what they cover and if it’s relevant to your holiday and what products you are booking.
+They seem to have a wide coverage, but please get it in writing exactly what they cover and if it’s relevant to your holiday and what products you are booking, especially if you’re on a cruise or charter.

 For basic insurance that covers car hire excess, medical, annual multi-trips, cover when you’re already overseas and group policies, you could look at 1Cover Travel Insurance.
 Please read the product disclosure statements thoroughly and check anything you aren’t sure of with 1Cover directly.